Driving on University Business

 - Take the free defensive driver course if driving more than once a month or 12 times a year

 - Be registered with Risk Management by turning in the proper paperwork (see below)

 To register with Risk Management, you must fill out, sign, and complete the required forms below.
 The New Driver Authorization Process packets will contain all the necessary information you need.
 All forms are to be turned in to Risk Management (zip: 6145).

-This checklist contains a list of all the things that needs to be done in order to become eligible to drive on university business.
+This checklist contains a list of all forms and training required in order to register as a University volunteer and be eligible to drive on University business.

 This form describes the complete information about the authorization process to become eligible to drive on university business.
 This form is to be read, signed and dated by the driver.
 The original is to be sent to Risk Management.